• Art Magazine

 Joachim Rodriguez y Romero

-A studio thrives on creative chaos—or so we like to believe.
-Paint splatters on the floor, overstuffed shelves, solvent fumes in the air, and piles of half-finished projects in every corner.
-That's just part of it, isn't it?
-In fact, this romantic notion of artistic chaos is not only impractical, but can also be downright unhealthy.
-And here's the surprising thing: A clean, well-organized studio often promotes creativity more than the supposedly inspiring chaos.
+An artist's studio thrives on creative chaos – or so we like to believe.
+Splashes of paint on the floor, shelves crammed full, solvent fumes in the air, and piles of half-finished projects in every corner.
+It's all part of the experience, right?
+In reality, this romantic notion of artistic disarray is not only impractical but can also be quite detrimental to one's health.
+And the surprising thing is: a clean, well-organized studio often fosters creativity more than the supposedly inspiring chaos.

-Anyone who spends several hours a day in their studio is exposed to a whole range of stressors.
-Color pigments released into the air during sanding or mixing, solvents that accumulate unnoticed in enclosed spaces, or simply the dust that settles on all surfaces.
-All of this has a long-term impact on health – from respiratory problems and skin irritations to serious chronic conditions.
+Anyone who spends several hours a day in their studio is exposed to a whole range of hazards.
+These include paint pigments released into the air during sanding or mixing, solvents that accumulate unnoticed in enclosed spaces, and simply the dust that settles on all surfaces.
+Over time, all of this takes a toll on health – from respiratory problems and skin irritations to serious chronic conditions.

 Why hygiene in the studio is crucial for creative processes and health